 IBA has a formally documented risk framework, approved by IBA's Board.

-c.
-There is a formal whistle-blower policy in place.
-An annual Whistleblowing report is made to the IBA Board.
+c. whistleblowing: there is a formal whistle-blower policy in place and an annual whistleblowing report is made to the IBA Board.

-d.
-All employees are subject to external screening prior to appointment and then required to complete a probationary period of employment which includes training on benchmark production.
+d. employee screening: all employees are subject to external screening prior to appointment and then required to complete a probationary period of employment which includes training on benchmark production.
 All employees are subject to annual performance appraisals.